Coronavirus (COVID-19) advice: Children and Young People

 - Supporting Transition into Primary School - Information for parents and carers (PDF, 715KB)

-There are a range of online resources and materials to keep your children educated and entertained remotely while they are away from the classroom.
+There are a range of online resources and materials to keep your children educated and entertained.

 Here’s a few taster samples for starters (note these are all external links and may require registration or be offering paid for services):